reymon359/my_blog/content/blog/visiting-dolomites.md

 ## What are the Dolomites?

-When I told people that I was leaving or had been in the Dolomites they had no idea what they were, the truth is that **I didn't even know it** until, a couple of years ago, my mother mentioned that she would like to visit them.
+When I told people that I was going to or had been in the Dolomites they had no idea what they were, the truth is that **I didn't even know it** until, a couple of years ago, my mother mentioned that she would like to visit them.

 In short, the Dolomites is a mountain range that is **part of the Alps**.
 It is located in **northern Italy** in the provinces of Belluno, Bolzano, Trento, Udine and Pordenone.
 Although it has many mountains that exceed 3000 m. the highest is the **Marmolada** with **3,342 m**.
 Finally add that they were declared a **World Heritage Site by UNESCO in 2009**.